What you can expect

 3. The Residence Halls

 There are eight residence halls on campus: Madrigrano Family Residence Hall, Denhart Hall, Tarble Hall, and Johnson Hall are more traditional.
 Tarble is an all-female hall that houses three sororities and two study-intensive wings.
 The Oaks Village offers shared suite-style rooms that include private bathrooms.
 The new Tower Residence Hall is arranged in a similar setup, but with four students occupying two rooms connected by a shared bathroom.
 The Parkway Apartments, located on the north side of Carthage across from the Smeds Tennis Center, and Swenson Hall give graduate students a chance to live on campus.

-Many of the halls are home to Carthage departments and offices as well, like the Office of Communications, Carthage Security, and the student newspaper, The Current.
+Many of the halls are home to Carthage departments and offices as well, like the Office of Marketing and Communications, and Carthage Public Safety.
 Residence halls also host a variety of events throughout the school year.
-Some of the most popular events include an annual haunted house in the halls of Johnson around Halloween, Breast Cancer Awareness Week in Tarble, and cultural celebrations throughout the year.
+Some of the most popular events include an annual haunted house in Johnson Residence Hall around Halloween, Breast Cancer Awareness Week in Tarble, and cultural celebrations throughout the year.

 4. What to Bring